Sell Your Tenant-Occupied House in Florida

 Florida residential property purchased for cash

 Tired of being a landlord?
 We buy rental properties with tenants in place.
-No need to evict or wait for leases to expire, we take over.
-Close in 7-60 days.
+You may not need to evict or wait for leases to expire before we review the deal.
+We can buy with tenants in place when the lease, occupancy facts, and title work support the sale.

 Get My Cash Offer